huang46u/VMAS-code/README.md

 ### Experiments Section

-The **Experiments** section contains various testing parameters we used during our research and algorithm development.
-We've kept these controls in the interface purely for fun - curious users can play with these settings to observe how different parameters affect the algorithm's behavior.
+The **Experiments** section contains various testing parameters we used during our research and algorithm development - curious users can play with these settings to observe how different parameters affect the algorithm's behavior.
+Have fun!

 ## Demo
 ![example](doc/img/example.gif)